 An option play also has staying power with the ability to ride through Ups and Downs that would force most stock traders out of the position.

-The June option has five months for bullish development.
-This option is like being long the stock from $16 with completely limited risk.
+The January option has five months for bullish development.
+This option is like being long the stock from $10, lower than the 20 year low, with completely limited risk.

 The maximum loss is limited to the $500 or less paid per option contract, with a stop at half of the premium paid to lower dollar exposure .
 The upside, on the other hand, is unlimited.